You might have noticed that not all cannabis strains smell the same. Pine, berry, mint… There are more than a few distinctive fragrances in cannabis.

 Terpenes produce a citrusy aroma in some strains, fruity and sweet notes in others and, while some may smell and taste like lavender, others can be more earthy and pungent.
 Certain strains even smell like cheese.
 But, it’s not all about the smell.

-Terpenes also produce a wide range of medical effects and there are at least 80-100 terpenes unique to cannabis — the combination of terpenes and cannabinoids is responsible for the entire success of medical cannabis.
+Terpenes also produce a wide range of medical effects and there are at least 80-100 terpenes unique to cannabis—the combination of terpenes, cannabinoids and optimal dosage is responsible for the entire success of medical cannabis.

 What are terpenes and what is their use?

-Terpenes are organic chemicals produced by most plants, and even some animals such as swallowtail butterflies and termites.
-Terpenes are volatile aromatic molecules — molecules that evaporate easily.
+Terpenes are organic chemicals constituents of essential oils produced by most plants, and even some animals such as swallowtail butterflies and termites.
+Terpenes are volatile aromatic molecules—molecules that evaporate easily.

-These substances have two very important roles in every plant’s life: terpenes are the primary component of resin and they protect the flowers from predators.
+These substances have two very important roles in every plant’s life: They are the primary component of resin and they protect the flowers from predators.